-“For one thing, it’s rare to find a burial site made under water,” she said.
+“For one thing, it’s rare to find a burial site made underwater,” she said.
 (And all five such underwater burials found in the world have been in Florida.)

 “But there are three aspects that make Windover stand out: One is the antiquity of the site, over 7,000 years old.
 Another is the level of preservation that comes from a peat environment that provided excellent preservation.
-And three, that there were 168 individuals buried there, with gives us a large sample to study.”
+And three, that there were 168 individuals buried there, which gives us a large sample to study.”

 Another factor that makes Windover more significant is that legal changes make it much more difficult for archaeologists to excavate burial sites in America for research in the future.
 Archaeologists, however, will be studying aspects of the Windover site for a long time.